 SLIF Accuracy KPI Requirement Points

-Distance based (KPI {Distance}) > 80% 2
+Distance based (KPI Distance ) > 80% 2

-Event based (KPI {Event}) > 80% 2
+Event based (KPI Event ) > 80% 2

-Assuming perfect ground truth.
+\ Assuming perfect ground truth.

-Both requirements will be determined during an on-road evaluation on public roads of at least [2000] km across different countries in the Euro NCAP Application Area (as defined in TB002), and combining urban, interurban and highway roads in daytime and nighttime conditions.
-The evaluation will be conducted by the test laboratory.
+Both requirements will be determined during an on-road evaluation on public roads of at least 2000 km across different countries in the Euro NCAP Application Area (as defined in TB002), and combining urban, interurban and highway roads in daytime and nighttime conditions.
+This on-road evaluation will be conducted by the test laboratory.